adamfowleruk/OpenABM-Covid19/README.md

 Compilation options
 -------------------

 You can choose to use the GNU Scientific Library (GSL, GNU GPL licensed) (default) or the Stats library (Apache-2.0 licensed).
-You can also choose to run the Stats library's random number generator in GSL compatibility mode, although this requires a 1 line code change to the stats library's /include/stats_incl/misc/statslib_options.hpp file to use the mt19937 random number generator and not the mt19937_64 generator.

 To enable the stats library instead of GSL export this symbol before compilation: